Ariel Dempsey

 What helps you manage your stress and stay motivated?

-These two perspectives helped me deal with the stress: The first came from Thomas Aquinas, “If the highest aim of a captain were to preserve his ship, he would keep it in port forever.”
-If the highest aim of God was my comfort, he would leave me in port.
-The goal is not my comfort, instead God is sailing me out across an ocean of medical school.
-The second is from GK Chesterton: “Inconveniences are adventures wrongly considered.”
+Two perspectives helped me deal with the stress: The first came from Thomas Aquinas: “If the highest aim of a captain were to preserve his ship, he would keep it in port forever.”
+If the highest aim of God was my comfort, He would leave me in port.
+The goal is not my comfort; instead God is sailing me out across an ocean of medical school.
+The second is from G.K.
+Chesterton: “Inconveniences are adventures wrongly considered.”
 I often laugh to myself thinking, “Medical school is quite the adventure.”

 Did you have to change any of your study habits?